 Each child has a name card which is placed at the 'Blue Sky' Level on a Behaviour Ladder each day.
 To encourage positive behaviour the teacher may move children up the Behaviour Ladder for exceptional effort in their behaviour or in their work.
-When they move up the Behaviour Ladder to "Yellow Sun" they will receive a sticker.
-At the teacher's discretion a sticker may also be awarded for a single act of good behaviour.
 When a child reaches Golden Sunshine Level they should be sent to The Head Teacher and a 'Golden Sunshine' sticker and certificate will be awarded to celebrate this achievement.
 At the end of each half term all children who have reached 'Golden Sunshine' during that half term are invited to the 'Golden Sunshine tea party'.
 All children who have remained at 'Blue Sky' or above on the behaviour ladder (i.e. not moved down the ladder) for a whole half term can take part in a special 'Blue Sky Playtime', also held at the end of each half term.